Energy Trust Incentives

 Projects including more than one turbine on a single property will be considered one turbine for purposes of calculating the incentive amount.
 That is, if two turbines are to be installed on the same property, their estimated AEOs will be added together to calculate the incentive rather than calculating two different incentive amounts for the two turbines separately.
 If a second turbine is added a year or more later on the same property, its AEO may be used to calculate a second incentive amount.

-In addition, Energy Trust’s incentive may not exceed 60% (PGE service territory) and 50% (Pacific Power service territory) of the total installed cost.
-Energy Trust will reduce the calculated incentive it will provide if the project receives other grants, rebates or incentives, so that the combined total of all incentives and grants doesn’t exceed 60/50% (PGE/Pacific) of the total installed cost.
+In addition, Energy Trust’s incentive may not exceed 50% for both PGE and Pacific Power territories of the total installed cost.
+Energy Trust will reduce the calculated incentive it will provide if the project receives other grants, rebates or incentives, so that the combined total of all incentives and grants doesn’t exceed 50% of the total installed cost.
 Energy Trust incentives are paid once the turbine has been installed, passed all required inspections, including the Energy Trust post-installation verification, and following Energy Trust's review of all required project cost documentation.

 The incentive structure listed above applies to turbines 50 kW in capacity and less.
 For turbines larger than 50 kW, please contact Energy Trust.